 Not sure?
 Give us a shout!
 We’ll be happy to walk you through our plans.

 Want help gauging how much bandwidth your videos will use?
 Check out our Bandwidth Predictor Tool.

 Keep in mind, while this thing is pretty sweet (if I do say so myself), it is just a predictor tool.
 The bandwidth you end up using could be different.

 Let’s walk through a fairly standard bill.

-If you're on the $100/mo plan with the default 200 GB bandwidth option, and you end up using 350 GB of bandwidth for the month, here's what your bill would look like:
+If your base plan has a default of 200 GB bandwidth, and you end up using 350 GB of bandwidth for the month, here’s what your bill would look like: